Baikonur Cosmodrome: Post-Soviet era

 Baikonur has been a major part of Russia's contribution to the International Space Station (ISS), as it is the only spaceport from which Russian missions to the ISS are launched.
 It is primarily the border's position (but to a lesser extent Baikonur's position at about the 46th parallel north) that led to the 51.6° orbital inclination of the ISS; the lowest inclination that can be reached by Soyuz boosters launched from Baikonur without flying over China.
 With the conclusion of NASA's Space Shuttle program in 2011, Baikonur became the sole launch site used for crewed missions to the ISS until the launch of Crew Dragon Demo-2 in 2020.

-In 2019, Gagarin's Start hosted three crewed launches, in March, July and September, before being modernised for the new Soyuz-2 rocket with a planned first launch of 2023.
+In 2019, Gagarin's Start hosted three crewed launches, in March, July and September, before being shut down for modernisation for the new Soyuz-2 rocket with a planned first launch in 2023.
 The final launch from Gagarin's Start took place 25 September 2019.

+Gagarin's Start failed to receive funding (in part due to Russian invasion of Ukraine) to modernize it for the slightly larger Soyuz-2 rocket.
+In 2023, it was announced that the Russian and Kazakhstan authorities plan to deactivate the site as a space launch pad and turn it into a museum (in part for tourism purposes).

-On March 7, 2023, the Kazakh government seized control of Baikonur Cosmodrome banning numerous Russian officials from leaving the country and preventing the liquidation of assets by Roscosmos.
-One of the reasons for the seized was due to Russia failing to pay their debts to the Kazakh government.
-The seizure comes after Russia's relations with Kazakhstan became tense due to the ongoing war in Ukraine.
+On 7 March 2023, the Kazakh government seized control of the Baiterek launch complex, one of the launch sites at Baikonur Cosmodrome, banning numerous Russian officials from leaving the country and preventing the liquidation of assets by Roscosmos.
+One of the reasons for the seizure was due to Russia failing to pay a $29.7 million debt to the Kazakh government.
+The seizure comes after Russia's relations with Kazakhstan became tense due to its ongoing invasion of Ukraine.

 Features

 Baikonur is fully equipped with facilities for launching both crewed and uncrewed spacecraft.
-It supports several generations of Russian spacecraft: Soyuz, Proton, Tsyklon, Dnepr, Zenit and Buran.
+It has supported several generations of Russian spacecraft: Soyuz, Proton, Tsyklon, Dnepr, Zenit and Buran.

 Downrange from the launchpad, spent launch equipment is dropped directly on the ground in the Russian far east where it is salvaged by the workers and the local population.